 - Help: Number of times users accessed the in-context help for the panel and its fields per 1000 form renditions

-For more details about forms analytics reports, see Viewing and understanding AEM Forms analytics reports.
+For more details about forms and documents analytics reports, see Viewing and understanding AEM forms analytics reports.

-You can view detailed reports and get deeper insight about your customers and their interactions with your forms from your Analytics account on Adobe Marketing Cloud.
+You can view detailed reports and get deeper insight about your customers and their interactions with your forms and documents from your Analytics account on Adobe Marketing Cloud.

 - If the average fill time for the form is higher than your expectation, it is possible that your form is complex for customers to understand, the form doesn't use standard terminologies, the form is too long, and so on.
 In this case, you might want to simplify the form structure and fields, rework the form design, shorten the length of the form, or add help descriptions and examples for non-standard form fields.